Sissel is wearing the 'Smoothie Crop Bra' in confetti/white and the 'Classic Maternity Leggings' in black.

-If you’re pregnant and in need of some serious #fitspo, head on over to check out Sissel Way on her Instagram page, @the_fitway.
-The energetic Queenslander talked to us all about fitness, food and feeling sexy.
+If you’re pregnant and in need of some serious #fitspo, check out Sissel Way on her Instagram page - @the_fitway.
+This gorgeous and energetic Aussie talked to us all about fitness, food and feeling sexy.

-You’re the Queen of Pregnancy Fitness!
-What have been your favourite ways to stay in shape over the past 9 months?
+You’re the Queen of pregnancy fitness!
+What have been your favourite ways to stay in shape over the past nine months?

 Why is keeping fit during pregnancy so important to you?